THE HISTORY OF MECCA | home

 Genesis 25:9 And his sons Isaac and Ishmael buried him in the cave of Machpelah, in the field of Ephron the son of Zohar the Hittite, which [is] before Mamre;

-As diagrammed in the sketch map above, Hebron is located 1,421 kilometers (or 883 miles) away, from where Mecca was eventually settled in the 4th century A.D.
-Thus it should be painfully obvious that Ishmael could not have traveled 1421 kilometers from Mecca to Hebron, most of a thousand years before overland travel was possible along the Red Sea, let alone in time to attend Abraham's burial (much less even hear about it).
-Particularly since caravan camel transport did not arise until around 1,200 to 1,000 BC, or about 800 to 1,000 years after Ishmael roamed the earth.
+As diagrammed in the sketch map above, Hebron is located over 1,400 kilometers (or 886 miles) away, from where Mecca was eventually settled in the 4th century A.D.
+Thus it should be painfully obvious that Ishmael could not have traveled over 1400 kilometers from Mecca to Hebron, over a thousand years before the historical record informs us a caravan route was established along the Red Sea, let alone in time to attend Abraham's burial (let alone even hear about his death).

 Genesis 25:17 And these [are] the years of the life of Ishmael, an hundred and thirty and seven years: and he gave up the ghost and died; and was gathered unto his people.
 18 And they dwelt from Havilah unto Shur, that [is] before Egypt, as thou goest toward Assyria: [and] he died in the presence of all his brethren.